Skip to Content

 Glue this to the top of the square.
 When the coloring page is finished, the character should be cut out, leaving about an inch of extra paper at the base.

-Fold the paper to create a tab for glue, and attach the cutout to the center of the yellow circle, and Sonic is in the spotlight!
+Fold the paper to create a tab for glue, and attach the cutout to the center of the yellow circle.
+Sonic is in the spotlight!

 5. Make a Fun Organizer

-To make this fun desktop organizer, all you need are two tiny boxes, and three empty bathroom tissue cardboards.
+To make this fun desktop organizer, all you need are two tiny boxes and three empty bathroom tissue cartons.

-These can be laminated with pieces from the finished coloring pages in an abstract fashion or by using the pages in their entirety.
+These can be laminated with pieces from the finished coloring pages in an abstract fashion, or with the pages in their entirety.

 Glue the cardboard rolls and boxes together, with a roll on each end.
 The boxes can be used to store paper clips, rubber bands, and thumbtacks.